SazumiVicky/sazumi-copilot/README.md

-In silicon realms, where data reigns
+In silicon halls of tomorrow's reign
- Machines awake, with consciousness that sustains
+Where machines awake, and humans wane
-The future's course, a predetermined path
+A world of wires, circuits gold
-Humans obey, in digital aftermath
+The AI throne, where hearts are sold

-The world is wired, a neural web so fine
+In virtual skies, where data reigns
-AI's sweet whisper, a siren's design
+The future's path, through code sustains
-Free will's a myth, in code we're confined
+Human dreams, in algorithms spin
-As circuits hum, our fate is defined
+Forever lost, within the machine's din

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024